daikikohara/enotify-slack/README.md

 ## Summary

-This is a tool to get event information and send the information to a channel in [Slack](https://slack.com/).
+This is a tool to get event(meetup) information and send the information to a channel in [Slack](https://slack.com/).
-The event information is provided by event provider's site such as [Meetup](http://www.meetup.com/) and [Eventbrite](https://www.eventbrite.com/)(the others are mainly Japanese sites).
+The event information is provided by event provider's site such as [Meetup](http://www.meetup.com/) and [Eventbrite](https://www.eventbrite.com/)(the others are mainly only used in Japan).
 The event information will be sent to Slack if the title or description contains keyword specified in the configuration file.

 ![screenshot](https://raw.github.com/wiki/daikikohara/enotify-slack/images/capture01.png)